 All types of Yoga share the same roots.
 The word Yoga comes from the ancient Sanskrit word meaning “Union” in the sense of uniting, or joining, the Finite Self with the Infinite, Universal Self.
 The ancient Yogis of India practiced meditations and disciplines aiming for a complete balance of body, mind and spirit to achieve this higher level of consciousness.
-Over time, their teachings were developed in India and spread to the West through a number of 20th century Yoga masters.
+Over time, their teachings were developed in India and spread to the West through a number of late 19th and 20th century Yoga masters.
 From these roots, the body of Yogic postures (asanas), breathing techniques (pranayama) and meditations have evolved to become a familiar and life enhancing practice for a rapidly growing number of people in today’s world.

-The regular practise of Kundalini Yoga as taught by Yogi Bhajan raises our awareness and helps us to combat stress and build our self esteem.
+The regular practice of Yoga and Meditation raises our awareness and helps us to combat stress and build our self esteem.
 Physically it increases our core strength and flexibility.
 It offers us techniques to help us to control and manage our emotions so that we can become more peaceful and happy.
 Yoga exercises and meditations are widely recognized by medical practitioners for the benefits they bring to our health and well being.
 For example, “mindfulness” is becoming increasingly popular in mainstream therapeutic settings and is derived from traditional yogic meditation.
 Kundalini Yoga has been credited by medical researchers as being highly effective in combating illnesses brought on by our stressful modern lifestyles.
-For example, the Kundalini Yoga “Kirtan Kriya” meditation which has been credited with preventing the mental decline typical of dementia such as Alzheimer’s disease ( see reference to this research in the Times article on the RESOURCES page from the menu above).
+For example, the”Kirtan Kriya” meditation which has been credited with preventing the mental decline typical of dementia such as Alzheimer’s disease: Kirtan Kriya